Symulation12/Artisan/OVERVIEW.md

 By clicking the "Execute recommended action" button, you are instructing the plugin to perform the suggestion it has recommended.
 This considered semi-manual as you still have to click each action, but you don't have to worry about finding them on your hotbars.
-"Full-Manual"" mode is performed by pressing the buttons on your hotbar as normal.
+"Full-Manual" mode is performed by pressing the buttons on your hotbar as normal.
 You are provided with an aid by default as Artisan will highlight the action on your hotbar if it is slotted.
 (This can be disabled in the settings)

 <div align="center">